 Timetable hours: 4.5 hours per week

-Assessment method: Coursework
+Assessment method: Coursework and exam

 BHASVIC Department: Philosophy, Politics and Law